oraculuum/babylon-blocks/README.md

 ## Installing Babylon Blocks

 Installing Babylon Blocks on your local machine so you can contribute or incorporate it into your own projects is easy.
+If you're an advanced user, create a new branch, commit your changes, and create a pull request to merge your changes with the master branch.
+If you're a less advanced user, just click "Download ZIP" in the upper right corner and unzip the files to a location of your choosing.
+Once you've downloaded the code, drag and drop the file "path-to-your-download/babylon-blocks/blockly/index.html" from a file folder into the URL bar of your web browser.
+Boom.
+You're done.

 ## Contributing to Babylon Blocks